Image Fight

 Image Fight was a shooter that I did not have a high opinion of.
 My only prior exposure to the game came from the lackluster NES port which sadly lacked what made it great.
 The PC Engine version of Image Fight is an excellent port of a great game and one that provides an ample challenge for veterans of the genre.
 Damn shame it never saw a release overseas as I feel its structure would have made it stand out against the plethora of other shooters on the platform.

 For your main weapon you have a few choices.
 There’s the V-cannon which follows its namesake and is near useless, seeking lasers that target the closest enemy in a straight line, a piercing laser, reflecting shot, and homing missiles.
 These attach to the front of your ship and can function as a one-time shield.
 Annoyingly you have to destroy your current weapon to grab a new one which is just plain stupid.
-These weapons do not appear as often and are destroyed so fast they aren’t worth it.
+These weapons do not appear as often and are lost so fast they are not worth it.

-Structurally Image Fight is set up differently than most shooters.
+Structurally Image Fight is different than most shooters.
 The first five levels are considered training missions, with your performance being graded at the end of each stage.
 Only by earning an average of 90% will you be allowed to progress to the main game, its final three levels.
 If you manage to fail the game warps you to the penalty zone to give you one last chance to move on.
 See, they want you to succeed!
 You’ll just have to work for it as the penalty zone is probably tougher than the rest of the game.

 Image Fight like most of Irem’s shooters is absolutely brutal in terms of its difficulty.
 Most of this falls on the game’s heavy leanings on the red orbs.
 While they are versatile they lack power and due to the level design it isn’t practical to rely on the blue orbs instead.
 The few special weapons that replace your main cannon are easily destroyed; you won’t notice when it happens.
 The sprites are pretty large and while impressive it also means there isn’t much room to move around.
 This quickly becomes an issue late in the game as it becomes more chaotic, requiring near perfect play to even survive.
 In spite of some of these frustrations I had fun with Image Fight but can’t say that it isn’t unfair at times.